 The current testing method employed in NYSC camps in Nigeria is the Rapid diagnostic test.
 The World Health Organization approved two antigen-based rapid diagnostic tests – SD Biosensor and Abbott (AgRDTs)

 These two are used in the NYSC orientation camps across Nigeria.
 They can detect the disease with a sensitivity of >80% and also those without the disease with a specificity of >97%.

-It should be noted that Polymerase Chain Reaction (PCR) test remains the best.
-It is recommended for areas with lower prevalence such as the airport too.
+You should note that the Polymerase Chain Reaction (PCR) test remains the best.
+It is recommended for areas with lower prevalence, such as the airport, too.
 It is also used to confirm a positive test after testing with the AgRDT method.

-Note: Saliva is not used for the testing as there are no adequate data based on the sensitivity of such method.
+Note: Saliva is not used for the testing as there is no adequate data based on the sensitivity of such a method.

 After the test result is out, and you are negative, your result will be validated and you will proceed with the rest of your registration at the camp.